awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 You can specify either a custom origin or an Amazon S3 origin in a single request; not both\.

 **customHeaders**
 You can include custom headers with the request by specifying a header name and value pair for each custom header\.
 You can't add headers that are blacklisted for origin custom headers or hooks, and a header with the same name can't be present in request\.headers or in request\.origin\.custom\.customHeaders\.
 The restrictions for request\.headers also apply to custom headers\.
-For more information, see [Custom Headers that CloudFront Can't Forward to Your Origin](forward-custom-headers.md#forward-custom-headers-blacklist) and [Blacklisted Headers](lambda-requirements-limits.md#lambda-blacklisted-headers)\.
+For more information, see [Custom Headers that CloudFront Can’t Add to Origin Requests](add-origin-custom-headers.md#add-origin-custom-headers-blacklist) and [Blacklisted Headers](lambda-requirements-limits.md#lambda-blacklisted-headers)\.

 **domainName**
 The domain name of the origin server, like www\.example\.com\.
 The domain name can't be empty, can't include a colon \(:\), and can't use the IPV4 address format\.
 The domain name can be up to 253 characters\.